OFFICIAL MOGA 2017 COMPETITION RULES

-This competiton is for those that brings the excitement of finding a Geocache to all.
+This competition is for those that brings the excitement of finding a Geocache to all.

 This is a cache creation competition designed to allow these builders to show off and impress all geocachers.
 We have decided to have a fan and secret cacher judge Geocache building competition.

-Everyone will recieve a voting form in their registration packet and will have an opportunity to visit all participanting caches and rank them from 1-15.
-Those not attempted will not be in their rankings.
-All sheets must be turned in by 6pm on Saturday, these will be tallied for 60% of final vote.
-In the event of a tie; winner will be decided by the cache that recieved more #1 votes.
+Everyone will receive a voting form in their registration packet and will have an opportunity to visit all participating caches and rank them from 1-15.
+Those not attempted will not be in the rankings.
+All sheets must be turned in by 6 pm on Saturday.
+These will be tallied for 60% of the final vote.
+In the event of a tie; the winner will be decided by the cache that received more #1 votes.

 For the individual competition, in each, male and female division, special GOLD, SILVER, and BRONZE geocoins will be awarded to the first, second, and third place competitor in each age bracket.